Nicole Franzel: Big Brother 18

-After her appearance on Big Brother 16, Franzel later became a returnee contestant alongside James Huling, Da'vonne Rogers, and Frank Eudy on Big Brother 18.
+After her appearance on Big Brother 16, Franzel later became a returnee contestant alongside James Huling, Da'vonne Rogers and Frank Eudy on Big Brother 18.
 Franzel earned the power of Head of Household two times during the season, first in week 1 and second in week 10.
 She also secured the Power of Veto twice, first in week 10 and again in week 12.
 Unlike in her first season, Franzel opted for a less aggressive strategy to avoid being nominated for eviction, which proved effective as Franzel avoided nomination for eviction until the final four.
 Ultimately, she survived eviction.
 Franzel entered finale night having won the second part of the three-part Final Head of Household, advancing her to the third and final competition against Paul Abrahamian.
-Abrahamian defeated Franzel, but chose to bring her to the Final Two.
-Franzel beat Abrahamian in a 5-4 vote, making her the first female houseguest to defeat a male in the Final Two.
+Abrahamian defeated Franzel but chose to bring her to the Final Two.
+Franzel beat Abrahamian in a 5–4 vote, making her the first female houseguest to defeat a male in the Final Two.

 During the show's original airing, Franzel and fellow houseguest Corey Brooks partook in a showmance.
-The two dated from September 2016-December 2016.
+The two dated from September 2016 to December 2016.

 The Amazing Race 31

 Franzel competed in The Amazing Race 31 alongside boyfriend-turned-fiance and now husband Victor Arroyo.
-Season 31 consisted of teams of contestants who had previously appeared on either Survivor, Big Brother, or The Amazing Race.
-They placed fourth of 11 teams overall, and were the last team standing who had not previously competed on The Amazing Race.
+Season 31 consisted of teams of contestants who had previously appeared on either Survivor, Big Brother or The Amazing Race.
+They placed fourth of 11 teams overall and were the last team standing who had not previously competed on The Amazing Race.